thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 Dead, Once, and Many are just counts of variable occurrences: 0, 1, 2 or more respectively.
 `OnceInFun` notes that a variable occurs once but within a function body.
-When a variable is captured inside a function body we have to worry about work duplication.
+When a variable is captured inside a function body, we have to worry about work duplication.
-Consider some Rust code:
+Consider the code:

 ```rs
 let x = fib(100);